itsbaraa/Servo-Control-Panel/README.md

-# Servo Motor Control Panel
+# Servo Motors Control Panel

 This project provides a web-based interface to control up to four servo motors.
 It allows you to set the angle of each servo, save the positions to a database, and load them back.
 The interface is designed to be simple and intuitive.